-11.5.1 This section of the report outlines potential strategic infrastructure improvements that could be implemented to provide additional traffic capacity at locations that have been identified to be operating over capacity as a result of proposed Local Plan development.
-A summary of key impacts and potential mitigation is presented in Appendix F.
+11.5.1 This section of the report outlines potential strategic infrastructure improvements that could be implemented to provide additional traffic capacity at locations that have been identified to be operating over capacity due to the cumulative traffic impacts of proposed Local Plan development.
+A summary of key impacts and potential mitigation is presented in Appendix G.